minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 === Time Frame of Contributions <contribs-choice>

 // decision 6mo vs. aggregate.
-// CHANGE ANALYSIS - IN AGGREGATE, TO MATCH THIS.
-FIRST VOTE = POST VOTE ELECTION As discussed in @intro, Stratmann uses two different approaches to measuring the effect of campaign contributions on voting behaviour.
+As discussed in @intro, Stratmann uses two different approaches to measuring the effect of campaign contributions on voting behaviour.
 In his @stratmann-1995 paper, Stratmann explores whether contributions closer to the vote are more